Creation of Document Templates

-I design and create templates and style sheets for user manuals, online help files, and other forms of technical documentation, especially software documentation.
-My templates don’t just look nice; but they are also user-friendly and efficient for the authors to work with.
+I design and create templates and style sheets for user manuals, online help, and other forms of technical documentation.
+The templates don’t just look nice; but they are also user-friendly and efficient for the authors to work with.

 Do you need a template or style sheet for a printed user manual or for online technical documentation?

-I can create individual templates for you that go well beyond just looking good; they present the information in a user-friendly, clear, and memorable way.
-A template that’s also efficient for the author can save a lot of time and money.
+I can create individual templates for you that go well beyond just looking good: They present the information in a user-friendly, clear, and memorable way.
+A good template is also efficient to use for the author.
+This can save lots of time and thus money.
 The savings multiply with each new document and with each update of a document that’s based on the template.

-While the visual design of a template can be delegated to a graphic artist, defining paragraph styles and character styles in detail requires a lot of experience in technical writing and also the ability to think ahead for future documentation requirements.
+While the visual design of a template could also well be delegated to a graphic artist, defining paragraph styles and character styles in detail requires a lot of experience in technical writing and also the ability to think ahead for future documentation requirements.

 ▪Less is more: It’s vital to have a clear design that encourages a focus on the content and that doesn’t distract, both for the reader and writer of technical documentation.
 The key rule is: Less is more.
 Having a small number of well-thought-out styles is much more practical than having a plethora of individual styles for every exception you can think of.

-▪Semantic styles: As another basic principle, styles are never named according to their visual appearance but according to the content of the text they’re to be applied to.
+▪Semantic styles: As another basic principle, styles are never named according to their visual appearance but according to the content of the text they’re to be applied to (so-called semantic styles).
 Therefore, for example, a style will never be named “ArialBold10Point” but “emphasis” or “menu item” instead.

 ▪Easy to change: All styles are organized hierarchically.
 Child styles inherit the properties of their parent styles.
 Thanks to this approach you can, for example, change the font of all styles within a document with just one click, simply by changing the root style.